Computing Shortest Paths among Curved Obstacles in the Plane: Computing the Relevant Visibility Graph of Convex Splinegons

-We focus on showing how to compute $\calB$ since the graph $G$ can be constructed accordingly while $\calB$ is being computed.
+We focus on showing how to compute $\calB$ since the graph $G$ can be constructed simultaneously while $\calB$ is being computed.
 In the following, we simply call each splinegon in $\calP$ an {\em obstacle} and each (curved) splinegon edge an {\em elementary curve}.
 Thus, the complexity of each elementary curve is $O(1)$.
+We follow some terminology in \cite{ref:PocchiolaCo95,ref:PocchiolaTo96}.
 We call a common tangent of two obstacles a {\em bitangent}.
-As in the PV algorithm \cite{ref:PocchiolaCo95,ref:PocchiolaTo96}, we assume that all obstacles in $\calP$ are smooth (i.e., only one tangent line touches each boundary point) and are in general position (i.e., no three obstacles share a common tangent line).
-These assumptions are only for ease of exposition.
+For ease of exposition, as in the PV algorithm \cite{ref:PocchiolaCo95,ref:PocchiolaTo96}, we assume all obstacles in $\calP$ are smooth (i.e., only one tangent line touches each boundary point) and are in general position (i.e., no three obstacles share a common tangent line).
+The algorithm can be easily generalized to the general case.
 To handle the case with polygons, for example, we can take the Minkowski sum of the polygons with an infinitesimally small circle.

 As in \cite{ref:PocchiolaCo95,ref:PocchiolaTo96}, we define a {\em pseudo-triangulation} of the convex obstacles in $\calP$ as a subdivision of the free space induced by a maximal number of pairwise noncrossing free bitangents (see Fig.~\ref{fig:flip}).
-As shown in \cite{ref:PocchiolaCo95,ref:PocchiolaTo96}, the number of free bitangents in any pseudo-triangulation of $\calP$ is $3h-3$.
+The number of free bitangents in any pseudo-triangulation of $\calP$ is $3h-3$ \cite{ref:PocchiolaCo95,ref:PocchiolaTo96}.

 Let $\calT$ be a pseudo-triangulation and $B(\calT)$ denote the set of all free bitangents that appear in $\calT$.
 Any bounded free face $T$ in $\calT$ is a {\em pseudo-triangle}, and the boundary of $T$, denoted by $\partial T$, consists of three convex chains with convexity towards the interior of $T$.
 The three endpoints of the convex chains are called the {\em cusps} of $T$.
 Denote by $B(\partial T)$ the set of all free bitangents on $\partial T$ (i.e., each bitangent in $B(\partial T)$ lies on $\partial T$).
 For a point $p$ on $\partial T$ lying on an obstacle $P_i$, the tangent line of $P_i$ at $p$ is called the {\em tangent line} of $T$ at $p$; for a point $p$ lying on a free bitangent of $B(\partial T)$, the line containing the bitangent is the {\em tangent line} of $T$ at $p$.
 Note that if a line is tangent to $T$ at a point $p\in \partial T$, then the line is also tangent to the convex chain of $\partial T$ that contains $p$.
 As shown in \cite{ref:PocchiolaCo95,ref:PocchiolaTo96}, any two pseudo-triangles in $\calT$ have a unique common tangent line, i.e., a line tangent to both pseudo-triangles (see Fig.~\ref{fig:adjacenttriangle}).
 Suppose two adjacent pseudo-triangles $T$ and $T'$ in $\calT$ share a bitangent $b\in B(\calT)$; a {\em flip} operation on $b$ replaces $b$ by the common tangent of $T$ and $T'$, which is a free bitangent and denoted by $\varphi(b)$ (see Fig.~\ref{fig:flip}).
 A flip operation produces another pseudo-triangulation.
 If $b$ lies on the convex hull of $\calP$, then we let $\varphi(b)$ be $b$ itself.